The Future CFO of the Year Award, sponsored by ACCA

 Winner: Shona McCotter | Queen's University Belfast | International Business with Spanish

 Shona studied international business with Spanish at Queen’s University Belfast.
 As a student development ambassador at university, she encouraged and promoted her student body to get involved in the opportunities on offer throughout campus.
 She did her placement year in Barcelona with the British Chamber of Commerce, helping to organise business networking events with the aim of aiding and facilitating trade and investment between the UK and Spain.
 In her spare time at Queen’s she had a popular radio show, was a part of the Enterprise society and frequently got involved in courses and competitions on offer in order to develop her management skills.

 Beth Atkinson | University of Hull Marketing with Supply Chain Management | Stephanie Barclay | Robert Gordon University | International Business Management | Mathea Bernhardt | Lancaster University | European- American Management | Adam Bevan | University of Bath | Business Administration | Emma Robinson | University of Bath | Business Administration | Caitlin Sear | University of Leicester | Management Studies | Laalithya Vadlamani | University of Oxford Trinity College | Economics and Management | Conor Virdee | University of York | Business and Management | Bronte Wright | University of York | Accounting, Business Finance and Management

 Winner: Corrie Green, Robert Gordon University, Computer Science Application Software Development

-Corrie studies computer science, application software development at Robert Gordon University.
-He actively contributes to and organises public debates and events throughout the UK to encourage and inspire young developers to participate in hackathons, dev bars and game jams.
+Corrie studied computer science, application software development at Robert Gordon University.
+He actively contributed to and organised public debates and events throughout the UK to encourage and inspire young developers to participate in hackathons, dev bars and game jams.
 Corrie’s career started in the game development industry at the age of 16 and he has continued to release games with industry professionals HexWar, Hunted Cow studios and independently since.
 With products receiving top honours and wins at game jams, Corrie enjoys learning new technologies for his projects, from 3D animation to creating dynamic webpages and software.